Types of Ecommerce Business Models Working Right NowBy Jamie Toyne

 What categories of ecommerce business are there?

 So before we look into specific ecommerce revenue models, let’s explore the different categories of business models there are within ecommerce.
+You can see some of these categories on our ecommerce listings page for buyers.

 1. Business to Business (B2B)